Frequently Asked Questions

 A grand finale will be held every day where parents can see all the fantastic work your child has created, all in covid-safe pre-booked appointments.
 Parents will also be sent regular images and videos of their children on a daily basis.

 Arrival and departure

-When you drop your child off you will need to register and give us details of anyone else who might be collecting then that evening.
-If the same person is not collecting in the evening we will require the name of the person collecting and they will need to provide a Photographic ID.
+When you drop your child off you will need to register and give us details of anyone else who might be collecting them that evening.
+If the same person is not collecting in the evening we will require the name of the person collecting and they will need to provide a photographic ID.

 All children will be required to bring a packed lunch to school.
 Please can we remind you that we are a nut-free camp.
 We would also recommend a small morning and afternoon snack to be included.

 Lunches must be in a cool bag with an ice pack.
 There will be no option to use a fridge or microwave.
 We will aim to eat outside as much as possible and if not possible, the children will eat at their desks in the classroom, break-out room, or in the foyer.
 There will be no sharing of food with other pupils.
 All children must bring in a clearly named refillable water bottle.

 Please note we will provide water and fruit however your child might want to bring their own snack.

 Pick-ups and Drop-offs

 All parents are to ensure that social distancing is maintained when dropping and waiting to pick up their child.
 Only 1 parent per child/family to pick up at the end of the day.

 Do you accept ChildCare vouchers?